-Cramerotti is a Doctoral Researcher at the European Centre for Photography Research, University of South Wales, and Visiting Lecturer at universities throughout Europe and the Americas, as well as regularly publishing, broadcasting and public speaking.
-His scholarship involves the theory and practice of “the hyperimage”, investigating digital culture’s impact on artistic and curatorial practices, and “aesthetic journalism”, addressing the relationship between contemporary art and interview, fiction and reportage.
+Cramerotti is a Doctoral Researcher at the European Centre for Documentary Research, University of South Wales, and Visiting Lecturer at universities throughout Europe and the Americas, as well as regularly publishing, broadcasting and public speaking.
+His scholarship involves the theory and practice of “The Hyperimage”, investigating digital culture’s impact on artistic and curatorial practices, and “Aesthetic Journalism”, addressing the relationship between contemporary art and interview, fiction and reportage.

 Cramerotti has published extensively and most of his writing can be found at alcramer.net.